 To me, it is not much different from the myth of an apple and Isaac Newton.
 Objects had fallen to the ground forever, but no one actually gave it enough attention.
 No serious discussion had ever been put forward by thinkers.
 Until “GOD” said: “Let there be Newton.
 And there was light!”

-Obviously I am no Newton.
-But, the problem I face is similar in many ways to the problem that He faced: There is something around us to which no one pays enough, if any, attention: What do you mean by “god”?
+Obviously, I am no Newton.
+But, the problem I face is similar in many ways to the problem that He faced: There is something around us to which no one pays

 People are killed in the name of gods.
 Villages and all of its inhabitants have been eradicated in the name of gods.
 Wars have been waged in the name of gods.
-People have been loosing their minds in the name of gods.
+People have been losing their minds in the name of gods.
 Children have been molested in Churches by the agents of gods.
 Women and children have been enslaved and sold in markets in the name of gods and by the parties of gods.
-The landscape in belong horrific by all measures.
-But, it seems that no one cares to tell us what they mean but the term “god.”
+The landscape appears horrific by all measures.
+But, it seems that no one cares to tell us what they mean by the term “god.”

 I invite you to read the book and, please, let me know what you think of it.
 I would be indebted to you if you can find flaws and errors in it that could be fixed.
 I hope you will find it a short and delightful reading.